aryanmainkar/RobotPathNavigation/README.md

 # 2. Navigation Strategy

-The robot’s navigation strategy leverages the A* algorithm, a robust pathfinding technique.
+The robot's navigation strategy leverages the A* algorithm, a robust pathfinding technique.

 # A* Algorithm Details: